chinchalinchin/scrilla/README.md

 After the application searches for API keys in the <i>.env</i> file, it will search for API keys in <i>config.json</i>.
 If this file exists, it will override any keys found in <i>.env</i>.
 If no keys are found within either file, a popup dialog box (QInputDialog from PyQt.QtWidgets) will prompt the user to register for their keys and enter them into a text field.
 The application will then test the API key entered and if it is valid, save it in the <i>config.json</i> file.
 Subsequent application calls will leverage the credentials in this file.

+You can add the <i>/scripts/</i> directory to your path to provide access to the BASH script for invoking the application with a python wrapper, i.e. if <i>/scripts/</i> is on your path, then

+> pynance -help

+will execute the same function as

+> python $PATH_TO_PROJECT/main.py -help

+from any directory on your computer.

 ### Examples

 If I wanted to calculate the risk-return profile for the Facebook (FB), Amazon (AMZN) and Exxon (XOM), I would execute the following command from the project's root directory,